peteroupc/CBOR/docs/PeterO.DataUtilities.md

  * <i>str</i>: The parameter <i>str</i>
 is a text string.

- * <i>replace</i>: If true, replaces unpaired surrogate code points with the replacement haracter (U+FFFD).
-If false, stops processing when an unpaired surrogate ode point is seen.
+ * <i>replace</i>: If true, replaces unpaired surrogate code points with the replacement character (U+FFFD).
+If false, stops processing when an unpaired surrogate code point is seen.

- * <i>lenientLineBreaks</i>: If true, replaces carriage return (CR) not followed by line feed (LF) and F not preceded by CR with CR-LF pairs.
+ * <i>lenientLineBreaks</i>: If true, replaces carriage return (CR) not followed by line feed (LF) and LF not preceded by CR with CR-LF pairs.

 <b>Return Value:</b>